bcgov/platform-developer-docs/src/docs/platform-automation/alertmanager.md

 Technical Leads for the Product receive all alerts.
 Additionally, critical level alerts in the `-prod` namespace are forwarded to the Product Owner.

+The subject of the emails will contain the namespace name, which you can use for filtering your emails. ie: `Action Required: be1c6b-prod has critical alerts firing`

+The body of the email will also contain the display name of the Product as it is listed in the Registry/

 ## Frequency

 Alerts are triggered only if the condition persists for 1 hour, minimizing unnecessary alerts during ongoing changes.